ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Background

 \subsection{In-situ MVM Acceleration in ReRAM}

-ReRAM \cite{wong2012metal, akinaga2010resistive} has recently demonstrated tremendous potential to efficiently accelerate the computing kernel, i.e., MVM, in machine learning.
-Conceptually, each element in a matrix $M$ is mapped to the conductance state of a ReRAM cell, while the input vector $\mathbf{x}$ is encoded as voltage levels that are applied on the wordlines of the ReRAM crossbar.
+ReRAM \cite{wong2012metal, akinaga2010resistive} has recently demonstrated tremendous potential to efficiently accelerate the computing kernels in machine learning.
+Conceptually, each element in a matrix $M$ is mapped to the conductance state of a ReRAM cell.
+At the same time, the input vector $\mathbf{x}$ is encoded as voltage levels that are applied on the wordlines of the ReRAM crossbar.
 In this way, the current accumulation on bitlines is proportional to the dot-product of the stored conductance and voltages on the wordlines, representing the result $\mathbf{y}=M\times \mathbf{x}$.
-Such \textit{in-situ} computation significantly reduces the expensive memory access in MVM processing engines~\cite{hu2016dot}, and most importantly, provides massive opportunities to exploit the inherent parallelism in an $N\times{N}$ ReRAM crossbar.
+Such \textit{in-situ} computation significantly reduces the expensive memory access in MVM processing engines~\cite{hu2016dot}, and most importantly, provide massive opportunities to exploit the inherent parallelism in an $N\times{N}$ ReRAM crossbar.

-ReRAM-based MVM processing engines are fixed-point hardware in nature due to the fact that the matrix and the vector are respectively represented in {\it discrete} conductance states and voltage levels~\cite{wong2012metal}.
-If ReRAM is used to support floating-point MVM operation, a large number of crossbars will be provisioned for fraction alignment, resulting in very high hardware cost.
+ReRAM-based MVM processing engines are fixed-point hardware in nature since the matrix and the vector are respectively represented in {\it discrete} conductance states and voltage levels~\cite{wong2012metal}.
+If ReRAM is used to support floating-point MVM operation, many crossbars will be provisioned for fraction alignment, resulting in very high hardware costs.
 We will illustrate the problem in Section~\ref{sec:idea} to motivate \rfloat design.
 Nevertheless, the fixed-point precision requirement is acceptable for machine learning applications thanks to the low-precision and quantized neural network algorithms\cite{kim2015compression,jacob2018quantization,hubara2017quantized,courbariaux2016binarized,gupta2015deep,zhou2017incremental}.
-Many fixed-point based accelerators~\cite{bojnordi2016memristive,chi2016prime,shafiee2016isaac,song2017pipelayer,fujiki2018memory,ankit2019puma,ji2019fpsa,yang2019sparse} are built with the ReRAM MVM processing engine and achieve reasonably good classification accuracy.
+Many fixed-point based accelerators~\cite{bojnordi2016memristive,chi2016prime,shafiee2016isaac,song2017pipelayer,fujiki2018memory,ankit2019puma,ji2019fpsa,yang2019sparse} are built with the ReRAM MVM processing engine and achieve reasonable classification accuracy.